 This is most common solution we offer.
 We build these engines in-house as well as source from the best rebuilders.

 To be transparent, we tend to be a bit more expensive than other shops - our estimates often include what we consider to be critical and necessary additional work to make sure your new motor not only runs right but is surrounded by functional support systems, most notably your coolant system.
-We communicate these costs up front as opposed to during the process.
+We communicate these costs up front as opposed to during the process - or worse, telling you owe us an extra 15% when you pick up.
 We also only buy motors from rebuilders we have a proven track record with, and these motors tend cost about $1,000 more.
 For us, this is a "no-brainer."
-Some of the more popular rebuilders have failure rates approaching 50% - and we experienced some of that before we stopped doing business with many of them.
+Some of the more popular rebuilders have failure rates approaching 50% - and we experienced that before we stopped doing business with many of them.
 It is simply not worth the cost savings.

 - Keeps it all stock and original.
 There is something beautiful and romantic about the keeping your 30 year old vehicle stock and true.
 If you think of your van as a future collectible, this is the most prudent course.